alphagov/seal/README.md

 export GITHUB_EXCLUDE_LABELS="[DO NOT MERGE],Don't merge,DO NOT MERGE,Waiting on factcheck,wip"
 export GITHUB_REPOS="myapp,anotherrepo" # Repos you want to be notified about export COMPACT=true # Use a more compact version of the seal output export SEAL_QUOTES="Everyone should have the opportunity to learn.
-Don’t be afraid to pick up stories on things you don’t understand and ask for help with them.,Try to pair when possible."
+Don't be afraid to pick up stories on things you don't understand and ask for help with them.,Try to pair when possible."
 ```

 - To get a new `GITHUB_TOKEN`, head to: https://github.com/settings/tokens